-Young couple sitting on their sofa looking at a laptop reading about private medical insurance information in the UK
+Young couple sitting on their sofa looking at a laptop reading about why health insurance is so complicated in the UKYoung couple sitting on their sofa looking at a laptop reading about why health insurance is so complicated in the UK

 Why is health insurance so complicated?